whaleagents/cryptosignals/README.md

 # Crypto Signals Resources Intro

  Welcome to our crypto signals wiki. <a href="https://www.whaleagent.club" rel="dofollow">Whaleagent</a> goal is to provide you with High-quality resources to follow the cryptocurrency market in order to do Proper research before you decided to follow any signal from Telegram signals channel provider.
-Copy and paste the signal is the easy part, However - You always need to do your own research before you follow a crypto signal
+Copy and paste the signal is the easy part, However - You always need to do your own research before you follow a crypto signal.
+ * <a href="https://www.coincurb.com/news/are-crypto-trading-signals-worth-it/" rel="dofollow">Is Cryptocurrency signals worth it?</a>

 # Table of Context: